 - Start with a small group of users and stores.
 The idea is to get feedback early and often before you deploy to a larger group.

-- Test-drive the form in the field!
-A form may look fine at head office but may prove to have some severe shortcomings when you actually conduct a store visit.
-An inefficient form may cause the district manager to have to step back or repeatedly jump around the store to complete the visit.
+- Test-drive the checklist in the field!
+A checklist may look fine at head office but may prove to have severe shortcomings when you actually conduct a store visit.
+An inefficient checklist may cause the district manager to have to step back or repeatedly jump around the store to complete the visit.

-- Narrowcast.
-A Compliantia form can be narrowcasted (restricted) to certain stores and/or individuals.
-Don’t bet the farm on an unproven form, run a small pilot and calibrate it until you are satisfied with the outcome.
+- Use pilot stores to obtain initial results.
+Don’t bet the farm on an unproven checklist, run a small pilot and calibrate it until you are satisfied with the outcome.